dkim949/dkim949.github.io/works/delivery-time-estimation.md

 6. **A/B Testing**: Utilized existing A/B testing platforms to evaluate model improvements, with careful sample group selection based on service conditions.

-## Adapting to Business Goals

-A crucial aspect of the project was maintaining flexibility in the face of changing business objectives:

-1. **Dynamic Metric Development**: Created and adjusted performance metrics to align with evolving business requirements.

-2. **Flexible Model Tuning**: Designed models to be easily adjustable based on changing business priorities, going beyond traditional accuracy metrics like RMSE and MAE.

-3. **Stakeholder Communication**: Maintained regular dialogue with business teams to ensure model outputs remained aligned with current business goals.
+7. **Stakeholder Communication**: Maintained regular dialogue with business teams to ensure model outputs remained aligned with current business goals.

 ## Results and Impact